caderek/arrows/packages/worker/README.md

 const { worker } = require("@arrows/worker")

 /**
- * Let's create our handler for some CPU-intensive task.
+ * Let's create our handler for a CPU-intensive task.
- * Returned value will be passed as a promise to our caller
+ * The returned value will be passed as a promise to our caller
  * (we don't have to if it's a fire-and-forget task).
  *
- * For example, let's calculate sum of integers from 0 to provided value:
+ * For example, let's calculate the sum of integers from 0 to provided value:
  */
 const handler = (payload) => {
   return Array.from({ length: payload }, (_, i) => i).reduce((a, b) => a + b)